ICSM/pgmuvi/paper.md

 Gaussian Processes (GPs) are a popular way to handle these challenges.
 GPs are a flexible way to forward-model arbitrary signals, by assuming the signal is drawn from a multivariate Gaussian distribution.
 By constructing a covariance function that describes the covariance between any two points in the signal, we can model the signal as a Gaussian process.
+By doing so, we are freed from any assumptions about sampling, and can model the signal as a continuous function.
+We are also able to model the noise in the data, and thus can account for heteroscedastic noise.
+We also gain the ability to directly handle multiple wavelengths, by constructing a multi-dimensional covariance function.

+However, GP regression is not without its challenges.
+The most popular covariance functions are often not able to model complex signals, and thus the user must construct their own covariance function.
+GPs are also computationally expensive, and thus approximations must be used to scale to large datasets.

 In this paper we present a new Python package, `pgmuvi`, which is designed to perform Gaussian Process Regression (GPR) on multi-wavelength astronomical time-series data.
 GPR is a machine learning technique that is able to model non-periodic signals in unevenly sampled data, and is thus well suited for the analysis of astronomical time-series data.
 The package is designed to be easy to use, and to provide a quick way to perform GPR on multi-wavelength data.
 The package is also designed to be flexible, and to allow the user to customize the GPR model to their needs.
+`pgmuvi` exploits multiple strategies to scale regression to large datasets, making it suitable for the current era of large-scale astronomical surveys.

 # Method